amabdulr/CNWG/9-Plain_Language_Rules.md

    **Plain Language Rules (Chapter 9)**
    - **Section 1**: Find one or more errors in the content using the rules of the section titled **User-Focused Writing**.
 Present the output in the Output Format.
-   - **Section 2**: Find one or more errors in the content using the rules of the section titled **Title Rules**.
+   - **Section 2**: Find one or more errors in the content using the rules of the section titled **GUI Formatting and Verb Usage**.
 Present the output in the Output Format.
    - **Section 3**: Find one or more errors in the content using the rules of the section titled **Voice and Tense**.
 Present the output in the Output Format.
    - **Section 4**: Find one or more errors in the content using the rules of the section titled **Lists and Tables** Rules.
    - **Section 5**: Find one or more errors in the content using the rules of the section titled **Short Sections and Sentences Rules** Rules.
 Present the output in the Output Format.